lian/wfb-go/README.md

 **Current Status:** wfb-go is primarily tested on the ground station side, with the VTX (drone) running the default OpenIPC firmware wfb-ng.
 The wire protocol is fully compatible, so you can use wfb-go GS with a standard OpenIPC drone setup out of the box.

 > :warning: **Warranty/Disclaimer**
-> This is free software and comes with no warranty, as stated in the MIT license.
+> This is free software and comes with no warranty, as stated in the license.
 The creators and contributors of the software are not responsible for how it is used.
 See [LICENSE](LICENSE) for details.

 The project implements:
 - **1:1 mapping of UDP to IEEE 802.11 packets** - Minimum latency (no byte-stream serialization)